AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 >[!WARNING]
 >
 >Reassigning the class for a schema should be done with extreme caution.
-Mixins are only compatible with certain classes, and therefore changing the class will reset the canvas and any fields you have added.
+Field groups are only compatible with certain classes, and therefore changing the class will reset the canvas and any fields you have added.

 To learn how to change the class of a schema, see the guide on [managing schemas in the UI](../ui/resources/schemas.md).